 #10.
 Arkansas State University

-Arkansas State University is the #10 most affordable online university, according to our analysis.
+According to our analysis, Arkansas State University is the #10 most affordable online university.

-Arkansas State University’s online program has had more than 10,000 graduates to date.
-Arkansas State holds regional and national accreditations from the Higher Learning Commission and the Association to Advance Collegiate Schools of Business International.
+Arkansas State University’s online program has had more than 10,000 graduates.
+Arkansas State is approved by the Higher Learning Commission and the Association to Advance Collegiate Schools of Business International on a regional and national level.

 There are more than 20 online undergraduate programs that range from business administration and criminology to political science and strategic communication.
 The programs have rolling start dates throughout the year, making it easier for online students to start coursework sooner.